djakhadi1/okReads-Puzzle/CODE-REVIEW.md

 * Unsubscribed all subscriptions on ngDestroy() from book-search component, which will not cause any memory leaks issues in future.

-* Use async pipe for books subscription to an Observable
+* Used async pipe for books subscription to an Observable